Celebration (Succession): Filming

 The pilot was filmed in late 2016.
 The episode, alongside the rest of the series, was shot on 35 mm film using Arriflex 35 cameras.
 The production used the American Irish Historical Society on Fifth Avenue as the location for Logan's apartment, while scenes of the Roys departing on their helicopters were filmed at the Downtown Manhattan Heliport on the East River.
 For scenes depicting the interiors of the Waystar RoyCo offices, the crew used towers 4 and 7 of the World Trade Center, while 28 Liberty Street was used for exterior shots.
 Production designer George DeTitta Jr. stated that he took direct inspiration from the Murdochs' offices in finding locations for the Waystar premises.
 Adventureland in East Farmingdale, New York stood in for the Waystar theme park where Greg is first seen working.

 During a round-table discussion for The Hollywood Reporter, McKay remarked that he encouraged improvisation on set while filming the episode, which many of the actors were initially uncomfortable with but later embraced.
 McKay noted that every conversation during the birthday lunch was improvised.
 McKay, who had previously worked with actor Jeremy Strong on The Big Short, gave Strong one take to film Kendall's breakdown in the bathroom, where Kendall smashes various objects before promptly cleaning up the mess himself.
 McKay stated that it was his favorite sequence in the episode because of how effectively it encapsulated Kendall's character.

 Reception

 Ratings

-Upon airing, the episode was watched by 0.582 million viewers with an 18-49 rating of 0.15.
+According to Nielsen ratings, the episode was watched by 0.582 million viewers, receiving an 18-49 rating of 0.15.